The Milton Wolf Prize in Student Advocacy

 Information for Teachers

 Below you will find information on the standards that the Milton Wolf Project helps you meet, as well as comments from teachers who have done the Milton Wolf Project and what their students got out of it.
-Here we tell you about new features we've added for the 2021 competition to help you and your students create strong projects.

 Setting Students Up for Success

 this website offers a step-by-step process students can follow, including short blog entries for every phase with specific suggestions about how to proceed;

 we are available to video conference with your students—email Lauren Granite at email@example.com to set up a time;